 Write the ABN of the company in the boxes provided if the company is registered on the Australian Business Register (ABR).
-In the case of a consolidated or MEC group, write the ABN of the head company.
+For a consolidated or MEC group, write the ABN of the head company.

 It is important to use the correct ABN to avoid delays in processing the tax return.